List of The Fall characters: Sally Ann Spector

 Sally Ann Spector (née Goodall) (Bronagh Waugh), the wife of Paul Spector and a neonatal nurse.
 She has a deep devotion to Paul, but is wary of his character as she has never met his family.
 Sally Ann is the mother of his two children and is unaware of his dark side.
-Over the course of the series, she becomes embroiled in his crimes without her knowledge, and even provides a false alibi to the police.
+Over the course of the series, she becomes embroiled in his crimes without her knowledge by providing a false alibi to the police.
 After leaving Paul for a short time, believing he slept with Katie, the two reconcile and she flees Ireland with him.
 In series 2, they return.
-Sally Ann is pregnant with her third child, though she suffers a miscarriage.
-Following her arrest for assisting an offender, Sally attempts to kill her children.
+Sally Ann is pregnant with their third child, though she suffers a miscarriage.
+Following her arrest for assisting an offender, Sally attempts to kill her children, who are subsequently placed with foster parents.
+No information is given about the result of the charges that had been brought against her.

 PC Danielle Ferrington

-PC Danielle Ferrington (Niamh McGrady), a Police Constable first seen attending a breaking and entering call at Sarah Kay's home.
-She blames herself for Kay's murder and tells Gibson this, resulting in her being recruited by Stella to work with Operation Musicman.
-Dani is a skilled investigator, and proves herself invaluable to the team.
+PC Danielle Ferrington (Niamh McGrady), a police constable first seen attending a breaking and entering call at Sarah Kay's home.
+She blames herself for Kay's murder and tells Gibson this, resulting in her being recruited by Gibson to work with Operation Musicman.
+Ferrington is a skilled investigator, and proves herself invaluable to the team.
 She speaks openly of her homosexuality to bisexual Gibson, and as a result the two develop both a professional and a personal bond.
 She later returns to patrol, believing she can do the most good on the street.
-It is in this capacity that she is involved in a gunfight with Spector and, following her suspension from front-line duty, is re-recruited by Stella.
+It is in this capacity that she is involved in a gunfight with Spector and, following her suspension from front-line duty, is re-recruited by Gibson.

 Det.
 Ch.
 Insp.
 Matthew Eastwood

-DCI Matthew Eastwood (Stuart Graham), a senior Detective Chief Inspector and longtime PSNI officer.
+DCI Matthew Eastwood (Stuart Graham), a senior detective chief inspector and longtime PSNI officer.
 Eastwood works for the Discipline and Complaints Commission and, as such, his character withstands the scrutiny of others.
 His primary task is to investigate corruption allegations within the PSNI.
 He and Stella work together several times due to her involvement with Olson and Breedlove.
 As well as being a corruption investigator, he is also trained in criminal investigations.
-During series 2, he becomes Stella's Deputy S.I.O. (and Bronze Commander), questioning many of her investigative decisions.
-He and Stella become a formidable team during series three, and he is visibly saddened by her departure in the series finale.
+During series 2, he becomes Gibson's deputy, questioning many of her investigative decisions.